New Member Promotion >>> Save $15 and get a SHRM tote!

 As for encouraging health insurance competition across state lines, "There may be modest gains in competition, but this reform would almost certainly weaken state regulatory authority over insurers in their state," said Gary Burtless, a senior fellow in economic studies with the Brookings Institution in Washington, D.C.
 "Therefore, the reform would have to be combined with a considerable increase in federal regulation over many aspects of the insurance plan" offered across state boundaries.

 Maternity Leave and Child Care

 While Trump is calling for much deregulation, he supports more regulation in a few areas.
 On Sept.
 13, he unveiled his plan to enhance unemployment insurance (UI) to include six weeks of paid maternity leave.
-The program would be similar to one in California.
+The program would be similar to

 Providing a temporary unemployment benefit through the UI system "would cost $2.5 billion annually at an average benefit of $300 per week.
 This cost could be offset through changes in the existing UI system, such as by reducing the $5.6 billion per year in improper payments," according to a Trump fact sheet.

 "The Trump plan does not appear to include new fathers, and it would not extend to other forms of leave covered by the FMLA [Family and Medical Leave Act]," noted Christine Owens, executive director of the National Employment Law Project (NELP) Action Fund in New York City.
 NELP is an advocacy organization for the employment rights of lower-wage workers.
 "The unemployment insurance program has never been less ready to take on the administration and financing of a new program," she said, adding that Trump's claims of fraud in the UI system to pay for the new program are "exaggerated."